 But Is Blue Light Harmful?

-If you suffer from migraines and are trying to determine if blue light glasses work for migraine or light sensitivity, you can find out here.
+If you suffer migraine attacks and are trying to determine if blue light filter glasses work for migraine or light sensitivity, you can find out here.

 Blue Light and In Vitro Injury to Ocular Surface Cells